-This is a Honey Chicken that’s built to last!
+This is a Honey Chicken with a crispy coating that’s built to last!
 This recipe brings together a plethora of Asian cooking secrets for a Honey Chicken that stays crispy for hours, even after tossing in the honey sauce.
-The Chinese Fry batter yields a crispy, puffy coating that’s light and not greasy, and requires no special ingredients or equipment!
+The Chinese frying batter yields a crispy, puffy coating that’s light and not greasy, and requires no special ingredients or equipment!

 Built-to-last CRISPY Honey Chicken